Archive for the ‘Vocals’ Category

 For many people this will be their first chance to experience the extraordinary music performed by one of the greatest international concert artists of our time.

 After covering Yanni and his orchestra for years now it seems I do have a sense for developing stories about the artist.
-Awhile back, I remember looking at a press photo of Yanni sitting at the concert piano at Carnegie Hall.
-I now see the Carnegie Hall photo (top left photo) is the album art cover selected for Inspirato.
+Awhile back, I remember looking at a press photo of Yanni practicing on a concert piano at the Kravis Center.
+I now see the Kravis Center photo (top left photo) is the album art cover selected for Inspirato.

 I thought there may be a news story coming up at the time, but nothing like this, so I guess everyone is a little surprised by this latest development.
 Considering the new album and additional tour updates for 2014, this is fantastic news indeed!